oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/exploration/exploration.md

     ![group-by-node-pod](images/group-by-node-pod.png)

-**Congratulations!**, you have successfully visualized the data from the OKE Cluster through Dashboard and Widgets.
-Kindly proceed  to next lab.
+**Congratulations!**, you have successfully visualized the data from the OKE Cluster through Dashboards.
+You may now proceed to the next lab
 ## Acknowledgements
 * **Author** - Vikram Reddy , OCI Logging Analytics
 * **Contributors** - Sreeji Das,  Santhosh Kumar Vuda, Vikram Reddy , OCI Logging Analytics